·

 verb “board”

-board; he boards; past boarded, part. boarded; ger. boarding
+infinitive board; he boards; past tense boarded; past part. boarded; ger. boarding

 1. to get onto or enter a vehicle such as a ship, aircraft, or train